yseultmasson/advanced-ml-project/README.md

 ```bash
 pip install -r requirements.txt
 ```
 Note that in the version of pytorch installed is optimized for CPU.
-If you want to install another version that works for GPU, follow the instuction from [the PyTorch website](https://pytorch.org/get-started/locally/).
+If you want to install another version that works for GPU, follow the instuctions from [the PyTorch website](https://pytorch.org/get-started/locally/).

 The style transfer and classification parts are independant.
 You can run only the style transfer scripts or only the classification scripts.